-The most common basis is the CDS basis, which compares the price of a risk-free asset to the price of a "cash-synthetic portfolio" consisting of a risky asset and a CDS on the asset.
-The CDS pays the difference between the maximum promised payoff and the realized dividend on the asset.
-Let the dividends for an asset Y be ordered $s_1 < \cdots < s_N$ with $s_N = 1$ the maximum dividend as a normalization.
-A CDS on Y delivers $1 - s_n$ units in n.
-Let X be a risk-free asset delivering 1 for sure, i.e., $d_n^X = 1$ for all n, with price p_X .
-Issuing a CDS using risk-free asset X requires $1 - s_1$ units of X and grants the issuer $s_n - s_1$ units in n.
+Less obviously, the collateral value of tranching also extends to portfolios of assets.
+The CDS-bond basis compares the price of a risk-free asset to the price of a "cash-synthetic portfolio" consisting of a risky asset and a CDS on the asset, which pays the difference between the maximum promised payoff and the realized dividend on the asset.
+Using the same environment as before, suppose X can back CDS on Y, which delivers $1 - s_n$ units in n.
+Issuing a CDS without default requires using risk-free asset X requires $1 - s_1$ units of X and grants the issuer $s_n - s_1$ units in n.
 If the asset Y can be tranched but X cannot be, then Y will have a positive basis.